-OR Tzeretelly Gallery of Contemporary Art
+OR Tzereteli Gallery of Contemporary Art

 The magnificent palace, which includes vaulted rooms architecturally maintained since the 18th century and majestic rooms decorated in the middle of the 19th century, is perfect for various large-scale exhibitions.
 Moreover, the treasures of the Academy are constantly exposed here.
-Monumental art, sculptures, paintings and mosaics or visit of Pop of Art Gallery –one of the leading galleries of contemporary art, Here three generations of Russian Artists working in different countries gaining world wide recognition are presented
+Monumental art, sculptures, paintings and mosaics or visit of Pop of Art Gallery –one of the leading galleries of contemporary art, Here three generations of Russian Artists working in different countries gaining world wide recognition are presented.

 Day 4 – Buffet breakfast in hotel restaurant

-Morning tour to Trinity Sergius Posad
+Morning tour to the Trinity Monastery in Sergiev Posad.

-Afternoon visit of Tretyakov Gallery
+Afternoon visit of the Tretyakov Gallery